2016 Vision West ND Housing, Workforce, and Population Projections Final Report Read the full report

 Read the full report

-2012 North Dakota Statewide Housing Needs Assessment: Housing Forecast
+2016 North Dakota Statewide Housing Needs Assessment: Population & Housing Forecast

 Component 1.
-2012 North Dakota Statewide Housing Needs Assessment: Housing Forecast
+2012 North Dakota Statewide Housing Needs Assessment: Population and Housing Forecast

 Component 2.
-2012 North Dakota Statewide Housing Needs Assessment: Detailed Tables
+2012 North Dakota Statewide Housing Needs Assessment: Special Housing Topics

 Component 3.
-2012 North Dakota Statewide Housing Needs Assessment: Survey of Stakeholders
+2012 North Dakota Statewide Housing Needs Assessment: Detailed Tables

 An Assessment of County and Local Road Infrastructure Needs in North Dakota